anishathalye/periscope/README.md

 `-u` lists only unique files. `-v` lists all duplicates of every file, and `-r` shows the path to the duplicate as a relative path instead of an absolute path.
-`-R` lists files recursively; this flag combines well with the `-d` flag, to list only duplicate files recursively contained in a given directory.
+`-R` lists files recursively; this flag combines well with the `-d` flag, to list only duplicate files recursively contained in a given directory. `-f` shows only files in the listing; this flag combines well with the `-R` flag along with `-u` or `-d`, to recursively list all the unique or duplicated files while omitting names of irrelevant directories in the output.

 **`psc tree` lists all duplicates in a given directory**